Factsheet for Advanced Meter Infrastructure (AMI)

 - In comparison to other appliances and devices, the radio frequency emitted from a baby monitor is 7 times greater, a microwave is 313 times greater, a cordless phone is 8,000 times greater.
 A cell phone next to your head is over 12,000 times greater.

 - Just like the existing meters, all meters meet industry standards and are put through rigorous testing before they are installed.
-The new meters are certified and approved by Measurement Canada for accuracy and are certified by Underwriters Laboratories (UL) for safety.
+The new meters are certified by the Underwriters Laboratories (UL) for safety.

 - All information collected via the network is secure and encrypted..
 Utilities adhere to strict data privacy policies.